 |Money Market Account||0.25% APY||$500|

-Midwest Regional Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Midwest Regional Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
 Midwest Regional Bank does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Midwest Regional Bank's CD rates are fair in comparison to the average U.S. bank.Back to Overview
+Midwest Regional Bank's CD rates are fair compared to the average U.S. bank.Back to Overview

 Find a Midwest Regional Bank Near Me

-Midwest Regional Bank has eight physical locations in the U.S.Back to Overview
+Midwest Regional Bank has eight physical branches in the U.S.Back to Overview